jwatowatson/PLATCOV-Remdesivir-Regeneron/README.md

 # PLATCOV-Remdesivir-Regeneron

+``Clinical antiviral efficacy of remdesivir and casirivimab/imdevimab against the SARS-CoV-2 Delta and Omicron variants''

 This repository provides code and data for the analysis of the casirivimab/imdevimab (Regeneron monoclonal antibody) and remdesivir arms of the PLATCOV trial.

 The repository is structured as follows: